leo-210/polish-calculator/README.md

 of returning an error.

-The 4 principal operation are supported (i.e. addition, substraction, multiplication and division), and only integers are valid.
+The 4 principal operation are supported (i.e. addition, substraction, multiplication and division), and only positive integers are valid (the program can return negative integer though).
 All other characters are treated as whitespace.

 So this is valid syntax :
 ```